Third Party Holder Administrative Attachment (TDAS)

 You must enter the enforcement judge.

-Obligation to pay, amount of the debt, or liability of sums
+Obligation to pay, amount of debt, liability of sums

 The court to be seised depends on the tax concerned: